muhdmirzamz/TodoAppReact/README.md

 This is used in conjunction with an [iOS todo app](https://github.com/muhdmirzamz/TodoApp) I'm working on.
 Both of these projects connect to the same Firebase database.

-Note: If you want to run this project, you need your own config file from Firebase.

 ### Changelog
 5 February 2020: